johnlindquist/slid/slides/12_conditional.md

 # Conditionals

-Use LiquidJS templates for dynamic prompts.
+Use LiquidJS templates to create dynamic prompts.

 ## Conditional Agent